Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

-\begin{proof} In a category with kernel pairs, a map $f \colon X \to Y$ is a mono iff the two projections $X \x_Y X \rra X$ from its kernel pair are equal.
-Thus, any functor between categories with kernel pairs which preserves kernel pairs also preserves monos. \end{proof}
+\begin{proof} In a category with kernel pairs, a map $f \colon X \to Y$ is a monomorphism if and only if the two projections $X \x_Y X \rra X$ from its kernel pair are equal.
+Thus, any functor between categories with kernel pairs which preserves kernel pairs also preserves monomorphisms. \end{proof}